OutSystems/docs-product/src/develop/processes/design-patterns/poll-external-systems.md

 ---
+summary: The article describes how to periodically check for updates from an external system, such as SAP, to proceed with a process after certain conditions are met
 locale: en-us
 guid: 4a3be3da-ce0d-4940-a534-60a2c22468cf
 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/iBD5yo23NiW53L1zdPqGGM/Developing%20an%20Application?node-id=273:18
 ---
 # Designing Polling of External Systems

 Use this pattern to poll an external system, that is, to periodically request data from an external system and take an action when some condition is met with the returned data.